 Guildford Parent, Surrey, UK

 In 2022 Katharine became a certified Hand in Hand Instructor.
-Katharine runs classes, talks, workshops and support groups; currently online.
-She also works with families on a one to one basis.
+She runs classes, talks, workshops and support groups.

 Connect with Katharine at [email protected]